 Arguably the most important part of any sim pedal set, the brake in the ProPedal GT set does not disappoint.
-The adjustable 1-way damper allows for different rates of compression (slow to fast) by changing the amount of resistance or stiffening the damping.
+You can adjust the damping on by changing its position on the pedal arm (the damping is increased compared to the previous version).
 A huge array of elastomer packers can be used to fine tune both the pedal feel and the return (rebound), with an adjustable pre-loaded spring available to control pre-load and pad knock simulation.

 One of the best brake pedals we’ve used at G-Performance, the brake system enables a huge range of fine-tuning options with 3 different stiffnesses of elastomers supplied.
 Further fine tuning can be attained by adjusting the maximum load controller located on the side of the throttle or via the SmartDrive software.